A Brief History of Columbia, Pennsylvania USA

 By the early 19th century, the Quakers become outnumbered by English Anglicans, Scots-Irish Presbyterians, German Lutherans, descendants of French Huguenots, and freed African slaves.
 In 1814, Columbia was formally incorporated as a borough.
 That same year, the world's longest covered bridge was built across the mile-wide Susquehanna River, linking Columbia to Wrightsville.
 It handled traffic for 18 years when it was destroyed by high water and ice in 1832.
 In its place was built a Pennsylvania Railroad bridge two years later.
 In 1863, at the height of the American Civil War, people of the town got word that the Confederates' General Robert E. Lee was planning to cross the bridge and eventually attack Harrisburg.
 Columbia responded by clandestinely burning the bridge down, thwarting Lee's plans, in turn, causing Lee to move west.
 That change of plans came to a head at the Battle of Gettysburg.

-Despite the diminutive size, Columbia has been blessed with a legacy of creative citizenry.
+Despite the diminutive size, Columbia has been blessed with a legacy of the creative citizenry.
 Susanna Wright (1697-1784) was an ardent experimenter of plant life and silk production.
 Her skillful correspondence gained her the friendship of many intellectuals of the day, including Benjamin Franklin.
 Dr. Benjamin Rush once said, "the famous Suzy Wright, a lady who has been celebrated for her wit, good sense, and valuable improvements of mind."
 Lloyd Mifflin (1845-1921) was another talent of note.
 He was the son of portrait and miniature painter, John Houston Mifflin, with whom he trained.
 This creative polymath painted and was an early adopter of photography.
 His poetry earned him the unofficial title of "America's greatest sonneteer."
 Reginald Wright Kauffman (1877-1959) wrote numerous works of fiction and eventually moved into early Hollywood screenplays.
-Creative writing from Columbia lives on even today.
-Dean Young (born 1955) is a highly regarded poet and is chair of poetry at the Michener Center for Writers at the University of Texas, and was a finalist for the Pulitzer Prize in 2005.
+Creative writing from Columbia lives on.
+Dean Young (1955-2022) was a highly regarded poet and was chair of poetry at the Michener Center for Writers at the University of Texas, and was a finalist for the Pulitzer Prize in 2005.